Peter Grubb Hut

-Peter Grubb Hut is located below Castle Peak in Round Valley, 3 miles and 900’ vertical north of the Castle Peak trailhead near I-80.
+Peter Grubb Hut is located below Castle Peak in Round Valley, 3 miles north of the Castle Peak trailhead near I-80.
+Expect approximately 800′ of elevation gain.
 The route is poorly marked by orange triangles mounted obscurely in trees at 100-200 yard intervals.
 Overnight parking is available at the California Sno-Park at the Boreal-Castle Peak exit on I-80.
-Park on the frontage road next to the Boreal Inn and walk back under the freeway to the trailhead.
+Park on the frontage road east of the Boreal Inn and walk back under the freeway to the trailhead.
 Topo map: Norden 7-1/2′ quad.

 There are day trip possibilities to Paradise Valley, Basin Peak, Castle Peak, and Sand Ridge Lake.
 Round Valley is a good instructional and practice area for skiers.
 The hut is just off the Pacific Crest Trail and is a popular destination for day trippers; daytime privacy and security are minimal.

 ** Call (530) 426-3632 or email firstname.lastname@example.org for reservations. **

 The hut has a main room with a wood-burning stove, tables, and a kitchen area.
 An upstairs sleeping loft accommodates 15.
 Side rooms hold firewood and maintenance supplies.
 A two-story outhouse is 75′ WNW of the hut.